Hardship is both unpredictable and worrisome.

 - How to negotiate with the bank’s asset managers, and

 - How to correctly follow up to see that their short sale kept moving through the bank’s system.

 You can experience a successful San Diego short sale

-We use a time-tested system, fine-tuned by years of experience in dealing with the banks that hold liens against San Diego homes.
-As a result, we hold a 98% success rate in closing short sales on our underwater listings.
+He uses a time-tested system, fine-tuned by years of experience in dealing with the banks that hold liens against San Diego homes.
+As a result, he holds a 98% success rate in closing short sales on his underwater listings.

 While you do have some other options, if you want freedom from lingering financial burdens, there is but one solution – a properly managed, successful short sale.

 For more information about short sales, visit our Frequently Asked Questions page.

 For answers to questions about your specific situation, call 619-929-1413 or write firstname.lastname@example.org.
 We’ll be glad to help.